Sir John Lethbridge, 1st Baronet: Career

-He was educated at Winchester College and matriculated at Magdalen College, Oxford in 1764.
+Lethbridge was educated at Winchester College and matriculated at Magdalen College, Oxford in 1764.
 He served as Sheriff of Somerset in 1788-9 and as a captain in the Somerset Fencibles in 1794, raised to meet the threat of French invasion.
 He was created a baronet in 1804, "of Westaway House in Devon and Winkley Court in the County of Somerset".
 He served as Member of Parliament for Minehead in Somerset from 1806 to 1807, apparently due to the influence over that seat exerted by his friend John Fownes Luttrell (1752–1816), feudal barony of Dunster of nearby Dunster Castle, who "having incurred liability for a treating offence [a form of electoral fraud] and to avoid risking a petition, returned Lethbridge as locum tenens until the danger of a petition was past".

 The Tate holds a 1785 portrait entitled The Lethbridge Children, presumably commissioned by him.
 The accompanying description states that he was a governor of the British Mineral Water Hospital in the 1770s and 80s (now the Royal National Hospital for Rheumatic Diseases).